mlevans0/altmetric-badge-docs/source/index.rst

 Welcome to Altmetric's Badge documentation!
 ###########################################
-The easy-to-embed Altmetric donuts provide a colourful, distinctive and instantly recognisable visualisation to help showcase the wider influence and dissemination of your published content.
+The easy-to-embed Altmetric donuts provide a colourful, distinctive and instantly recognisable visualisation to help showcase the wider influence and dissemination of published content.

 Each donut gives your website visitors one-click access to the collated record of online attention for each piece of research, where they can browse all of the original mentions and shares associated with it.